 Countless businesses across the globe have their own unique take on Open Finance and their own ideas on how to utilize the data to build better products and services for the customer.
 To help the Open Banking revolution take a better turn, companies across the world need to move ahead with a centralized approach.
 Without proper frameworks or the incentives to work on Open Finance, it’s less than likely that the industry will be able to utilize the full benefits of open finance.

-There needs to be an untied sense of urgency for open banking to take the center stage in the financial industry.
-FinTechs all over the globe is focused on developing Open Banking APIs that banks can collaborate with to enhance day-to-day workflow.
-Open Banking APIs like online document verification APIs, online proof of address verification APIs, online bank account verification APIs can streamline the KYC, KYB, and AML workflows.
+There needs to be an untied sense of urgency for open banking to take center stage in the financial industry.
+FinTechs all over the globe are focused on developing Open Banking APIs that banks can collaborate with to enhance day-to-day workflow.
+Open Banking APIs like online document verification APIs, online proof of address verification APIs, and online bank account verification APIs can streamline the KYC, KYB, and AML workflows.

 Regulatory bodies will need to be more vigilant as open banking becomes more prevalent in the financial industry.
 With so much customer data open to access, there will be a need to build strong rules and regulations.
 If we talk about the situation of open banking in the USA, then President Joe Biden has issued a series of customer-friendly executive orders that are primarily focused on ensuring that the US banking system can transition to open banking as seamlessly as possible.

 Australia’s consumer data right offers Australians the right to access all their financial, utility, and telecom data.
 While it’s true that the open-by-default approach has taken more time to implement than expected, the country is now well on its way to building a strong and secure open banking infrastructure.
 Another example of the Open Banking revolution is in Canada, similar to Australia, they’ve built a similar plan of action, and they’re expected to roll out their open banking infrastructure by 2023.